sagemath/sagewiki_to_gh-2022-10-10/days31.md

  * Mailing list for [[http://groups.google.com/group/sagedays31|Sage Days 31]].
 Please add yourself to this list if you are not already on it.
 This will be the primary vehicle for announcements, and last-minute changes during the week.

+== IRC ==

+ * There is an IRC channel for sage days: #sagemath-days on irc.freenode.net.
+Feel free to join to discuss whatever...
+For those without IRC clients, http://webchat.freenode.net/?channels=sagemath,sagemath-days

 == Funding ==

  If you're interested in attending, there may be funding for you.
 Email wstein@gmail.com.